ryeash/doctor/README.md

 ```

 Any provider that has modules will _only_ be active if the app is started with one of the modules listed in the
 activation list.
-Providers without modules will _always_ be active.
+Providers without modules (or any other @Activation requirements) will _always_ be active.

 ### [@Eager](doctor-core/src/main/java/vest/doctor/Eager.java)